Virtual Icebreakers to Use in Remote Meetings

 The Best One-Word Icebreaker

 This icebreaker is easy to develop and customize for any team building session, training class, or meeting.
 In fact, it’s one of the easiest, most effective opportunities you have to break the ice in your current remote situation.
-The best one-word icebreaker is updated to include ideas for the COVID-19 crisis, so while you are working remotely in isolation, why not try out a version that fits your situation?
+The best one-word icebreaker is updated to include ideas while you are working remotely in isolation, so why not try out a version that fits your situation?

 Ask People to Share a Funny or Embarrassing Story